Add Tabbed Content and Expanding Blocks to Documents - Fluid Topics - Latest

 Availability

-Adding expanding blocks and tabbed content in Fluid Topics is only possible in content formats where users can add HTML code.
+Adding expanding blocks and tabbed content in Fluid Topics is possible by inserting HTML code in the following formats:

 Procedure